 I recall a preacher telling his listeners that if all the people do is like you and your messages then you probably are not being true to the Gospel.
 Truly the Word of God shaper than a two-edged sword, cutting marrow and bone.
 The true proclaimer of the Word of God will speak the truth with the objective of being true to God’s Word and not whims of those who receive it.
 Recall the Gospel of Matthew: “’We played the pipe for you, and you did not dance; we sang a dirge, and you did not mourn.’.
 Mt 11:17

 The Challenges of our times do not allow us to simply be quiet in the midst of injustice, division, deception, lies and greed.
-While others suffer are left outside in the cold, are disconnected from opportunities and whose voices go unheard as the plead for relief, understanding and inclusion.
-The Gospel is not just some nice story of Jesus wanting niceties to said so people feel good.
-On the Contrary we are called to speak the truth and if it rejected so be it but it must be proclaimed loudly if it is the last word spoken to the human race, a word of truth and the Gospel message must be spoken against such a godless and hurting world.
+While others suffer and are left outside in the cold as well as being disconnected from opportunities and whose voices go unheard as the plead for relief, understanding and inclusion we cannot sit idly by.
+The Gospel is not just some nice story of Jesus wanting niceties to be said so people feel good.
+On the Contrary we are called to speak the truth and if it rejected so be it, but it must be proclaimed loudly if it is the last word spoken to the human race, a word of truth and the Gospel message must be spoken against such a godless and hurting world.

 “In those days, the princes said to the king: